abarnhard/abarnhard.github.io/_posts/2016-09-25-I-made-a-thing.md

 ---
 layout: post
-title: "I Made a thing!"
+title: "I Made a thing"
 description: "The worlds best (and first?)
 Deal with It emoji"
 date: 2016-09-25
 comments: true